Need Help? Just Ask.

-A soft tissue injury* is damage to the muscles, ligaments and tendons in the body.
+A soft tissue injury is damage to the muscles, tendons or ligaments in the body.
 Many of these injuries occur following a sprain or an injury resulting in contusion or overuse of a particular part of the body.Tell Us About Your Case

 Soft Tissue injuries can be quite common and can occur in both adults and children.
 Soft tissue injuries are generally categorised into three grades based on the severity of the injury.

-This is a minor injury that will usually heal in one to two weeks.
+This is a minor injury that will usually heal in one to two weeks such as an ankle sprain.
 This injury usually involves up to about 10% of the muscle or ligament.
 Signs of injury associated with this include mild tenderness and swelling of the injured area.
 This soft tissue damage usually occurs following a mild strain and in some cases can cause very small tearing of the fibres.

 Soft tissue injuries can be associated with many different types of injuries and can lead to great pain and discomfort for the injured persons.
 These claims will be made through the Injuries Board as a personal injury claim.

 An important step in this process is to determine who is liable for the cause of the injuries which you have sustained.
 This will depend on the circumstances in which your injuries were sustained.
 If another party has acted negligently which led to the cause of an accident then they could be found liable for this.

 In most cases, it will be an injury that will lead to damage of the soft tissues in the body.
 These injuries can put pressure on the body leading to some form of connective tissue injury.
 The severity of this will depend on the type of injury which was sustained.
 Common injuries which can cause damage to soft tissue can include: